d-tidwell/DTour/README.md

 - User can add person to following list and dynamically the button and its event listener on the foriegn profile will turn to remove
 - User can RSVP to events or cancel RSVP from both profile and all events views
 - User can create - edit there own events but do not have the ability to access the edit screen of events they are not the creator of
+- New Events must be created with future dates only or will not create the event and error out
 - User can see the event details of events as well as those other users who have RSVP'd
 - User can delete an event they created and it will be removed from their events schedule as well as those of who had RSVP's previously
 - User can update their profile information
+- User's birthdate is checked for validity based on being younger than 120 years old and must be a date in the past
 - User can circumvent front end UI and make API calls direct with token as header

 ### Landing Page